 Johnstone’s Perfect Matt

-Johnstone’s perfect matt is well worth mentioning.
+Johnstone’s perfect matt is well worth talking about.
 The finish is a dead flat rich matt, which any interior designer would love.
 This is a premium product with a premium price tag and although it claims “durable”, it may well be the least durable paint on this list.
-It is, however, probably the nicest emulsion you will ever use.
+However, it does produce one of the nicest finishes you’ll ever achieve.
 No roller marks or picture framing, even a child could get the perfect finish with this emulsion.
 If price is not an issue, this is the paint for you.
 I would go for this over any of the designer brands I have ever used.
+9/10 Click here to see online prices.

 Crown Clean Extreme

-Shelf price in Crown is currently just less than £50 for a 5L in colour, which is cheaper than Dulux and Johnstone’s.
-You can have it mixed into any colour from Crown’s range as well, and they do scan colours in store if you need it matching into something else.
+Crown Clean Extreme is cheaper than Dulux and Johnstone’s.
+You can have it mixed into any colour from Crown’s range as well, and they do scan colours in store if you need it matching into a colour from another brand’s range.
 I absolutely love this product, the sheen level is closer to a flat matt than Johnstone’s and Dulux, you get less issues regarding the overall finish and it is an absolute dream to apply.
-Not only that but it is the most durable out of all the products I’ve just mentioned.
-Opacity is good, apart from in white.
-I’d suggest if you are painting over a colour with white, you’re better off giving it a coat of white vinyl matt, followed by two coats of Clean Extreme.
-I’d give this product 9/10 and honestly believe it to be the best durable matt emulsion on the market.
+The most mainstream durable matt emulsion products on this list are Dulux, Crown and Johnstone’s.
+Out of those three, Crown is easily the best AND most reasonably priced.
+Click here to see online prices.

 Tikkurila Optiva 5